ppomes/myanon/index.md

 Anonymization is done through a deterministic hmac processing based on sha-256.
 When used on fields acting as foreign keys, constraints are kept.

 A configuration file is used to store the hmac secret and to select which fields need to be anonymized.
-A self-commented sample is provided (main/myanon-sample.conf)

 This tool is in alfa stage.
 Please report any issue.